Edb83/self-isolution/README.md

 - moving activities to "Unassigned" category if associated category deleted by admin
 - delete confirmation for activities and categories
 - 404 and 500 error handling
+- utilising `ObjectId` wherever sensible, to prevent reference to a key which a user could change (e.g. `category.activity_list`)

 <span id="features-future"></span>